lulblaka/lulblaka/README.md

 - 👋 Hi, I’m @lulblaka
-- 👀 I’m interested mostly in Solidity
+- 👀 I’m interested mostly in Solidity and HTML (Static Web Page development).
-- 🌱 I’m currently learning and practicing.
+- 🌱 I’m currently hobby developer.
-- 💞️ I’m looking to collaborate crypto coin creation.
-- 📫 lulblaka@gmail.com

 <!---
 lulblaka/lulblaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.